downfromthetrees/the_magic_eye/README.md

 * If a moderator hasn't made a comment in this format (or if the moderator comment is been removed), Magic Eye will just ignore the removed post and let you deal with the new one.

 * We recommend using the [Toolbox extension](http://www.reddit.com/r/toolbox) to add these tags to all removals.
-Just add the `[](#start_removal)` to the start of the removal header and `[](#end_removal)` to the start of the footer.
+In the `Removal Reason Settings` tab just add the `[](#start_removal)` to the end of the header and `[](#end_removal)` to the start of the footer.

-* If you use toolbox as recommended above, you'll also want a way to use toolbox removals but not blacklist the image.
-For example, you might say to a user "Your title sucks, please resubmit the picture with a better title.".
-In this case, just add `[](#ignore_removal)` to the removal with toolbox as well.
+* If you use toolbox as recommended above, you may also have some toolbox removals that you don't want blacklisting images.
+For example, you might have a removal that says "Your title sucks, please resubmit the picture again with a better one".
+In this case, just add `[](#ignore_removal)` to those removals and it will ignore the removal allowing it to be submitted again.

 * If you're a real perfectionist, `[](#repost)` is another supported tag for when the bot fails to detect a recent repost and you manually remove it as one.
 In this case you don't want the bot to blacklist it, but you do want it and future ones to be removed until the repost period is up.
 You can see an example of this [here](https://www.reddit.com/r/hmmm/comments/a2sseh/hmmm/eb0vmwv/) where the bot adds a line to the removal.